 None of the above.

-Number 2: Under the Ontario Human Rights Code, an employer must provide a workplace free of harassment.
-As the director, Richard represents the employer and is responsible for preventing harassment in the workplace or stopping it if when it’s happening.
-He should consult the University’s policy on the prevention of harassment and discrimination and contact a discrimination and harassment prevention officer to find ways to maintain a healthy work environment and to ensure that the rights of all parties are protected.
+Number 2: Under Policy 67a, which is grounded in the Ontario Human Rights Code, an employer must provide a workplace free of harassment.
+As the director, Richards represents the employer and is responsible for preventing harassment in the workplace or stopping it if it’s happening.
+He should contact the Human Rights Office to find ways to maintain a healthy work environment and ensure that the rights of all parties are protected.

-Is the Office able to intervene in cases like this?
+Is the Human Rights Office able to intervene in cases like this?

-No. The Office does not get involved in conflicts between students.
+No. The Human Rights Office does not get involved in conflicts between students.

 No. Students must be mature enough to resolve conflicts on their own.